-Announced today (July 25) and hitting stores soon, the Moto E6 isn’t a revolution for Motorola’s lowest-priced offering.
+Announced in July and in stores now, the Moto E6 isn’t a revolution for Motorola’s lowest-priced offering.
 Rather, think of the E6 as picking up where last year’s Moto E5 left off, with a swath of improvements across the board.

 The processor has been bumped from a Snapdragon 425 system-on-chip, to the newer, more powerful 435 silicon.
 There’s an all-new camera, now backed by a 13-megapixel sensor, that incorporates phase-detection autofocus for faster, more accurate shooting, as well as fun modes such as Cinemagraph and Spot Color that were previously only possible on the company’s pricier products.
 And the E6’s display has grown to 5.5 inches, up from 5.3 inches on last year’s device.

 Still, the Moto E6 slides in only at $149 on Verizon, though eventually it'll be available fully unlocked for both GSM and CDMA carriers.
 The dual-band compatibility is rare at this super-low price point, which will certainly help owners looking to bring their own device to the wireless network of their choosing.